Ashbury Overlay

 Lifting the Lid on Bottle Cap Changes

 In a world of 24/7 digital and social media, it’s easier than ever to gauge consumer reaction to a change in the food industry – all you have to do is search online to see people’s views and reviews.
-And one topic which has been gaining traction across Twitter, TikTok and other social platforms is the tethered bottle caps recently introduced to shop shelves.
+And one topic which has gained traction across Twitter, TikTok and other social platforms is the tethered bottle caps recently introduced to shop shelves.

 Despite the new caps becoming more commonplace, it’s not yet a legal requirement in the UK, and it remains to be seen if regulatory decision-makers will join their European counterparts in introducing these rules.